Destination Pacific

 Melanesia

-Dotting emerald lagoons stretching between Asia and Tonga lie the main islands comprising Melanesia across roughly 1 million square kilometers including the Arafura and Coral Seas that provide incredible migratory passages for humpback whales.
+Dotting emerald lagoons stretching between Asia and Tonga lie the main islands comprising Melanesia across roughly 1 million square kilometres, including the Arafura and Coral Seas that provide incredible migratory passages for humpback whales.

 The Nation of Fiji

-Scattered across the South Pacific, the archipelago nation of Fiji features over 300 picturesque islands where sandy palm tree-lined beaches give way to lush green interiors, traditional thatched bure homes and vibrant coral reefs surrounding the two largest islands – Viti Levu and Vanua Levu.
+Scattered across the South Pacific, the archipelago nation of Fiji features over 300 picturesque islands where sandy, palm-tree-lined beaches give way to lush green interiors, traditional thatched bure homes, and vibrant coral reefs surrounding the two largest islands – Viti Levu and Vanua Levu.

-From backpacker hostels and family-run boutique hotels to exclusive island buyouts, Fiji offers the complete spectrum of South Pacific accommodations across the ‘Bula Zone’ time zone welcoming visitors to indulge relaxation while connecting meaningfully to an ecologically diverse landscape and vibrant, evolving culture with proud traditions melding Indigenous Fijian roots.
+From backpacker hostels and family-run boutique hotels to exclusive island buyouts, Fiji offers the complete spectrum of South Pacific accommodations across the ‘Bula Zone’ time zone, welcoming visitors to indulge in relaxation while connecting meaningfully to an ecologically diverse landscape and vibrant, evolving culture with proud traditions melding Indigenous Fijian roots.

 Fiji Attractions and Sites